Richh-Londonn/evade/README.md

-# Evade
+# Evade Navigation System
-Full-stack navigation system with advanced features."# evade"
+A next-generation navigation and detection system.